-WHEREAS a service area has been established by the Columbia Shuswap Regional District by St. Ives Street Lighting Bylaw No. 5622 for the purpose of providing street lighting to the St. Ives area within Electoral Area F;

-AND WHEREAS an amendment is required to allow for an increase to the requisition limit for this service;

-AND WHEREAS the Director for Electoral Area F has consented in writing to the adoption of this bylaw;

-NOW THEREFORE in open meeting assembled, the Board of Directors of the Columbia Shuswap Regional District enacts as follows:

-- 1. Section 4 of Bylaw No. 5622 is hereby deleted and replaced with the following: - "4.
-The maximum amount of money that may be requisitioned for the service provided under Section 1 of this bylaw will be \$10,000 annually." - 2.
-This Bylaw may be cited as the "St. Ives Street Lighting Service Area Amendment Bylaw No. 5789".

-READ a first time this 18 th day of October , 2018.
-READ a second time this 18 th day of October , 2018.
-READ a third time this 18 th day of October , 2018.

-APPROVED by the Inspector of Municipalities this \\\\\ day of \\\\\, 2018.

-ADOPTED this \\\\\ day of \
+WHEREAS a service area has been established by the Columbia Shuswap Regional District by St. Ives Street Lighting Bylaw No. 5622 for the purpose of providing street lighting to the St. Ives area within Electoral Area F; AND WHEREAS an amendment is required to allow for an increase to the requisition limit for this service; AND WHEREAS the Director for Electoral Area F has consented in writing to the adoption of this bylaw; NOW THEREFORE in open meeting assembled, the Board of Directors of the Columbia Shuswap Regional District enacts as follows: Section 4 of Bylaw No. 5622 is hereby deleted and replaced with the following: 1.
+The maximum amount of money that may be requisitioned for the service provided under Section 1 of this bylaw will be \$10,000 annually."
+This Bylaw may be cited as the "St. Ives Street Lighting Service Area Amendment Bylaw 2.
+No. 5789".
+READ a first time this 18th day of October , 2018.
+READ a second time this day of day of , 2018.
+READ a third time this , 2018.
+APPROVED by the Inspector of Municipalities this day of , 2018.
+ADOPTED this day of , 2018.
+CHIEF ADMINISTRATIVE OFFICER CHAIR CERTIFIED a true copy of CERTIFIED a true copy of Bylaw No. 5789 as read a third time.
+Bylaw No. 5789 as adopted.

-ay of \\\\\, 2018.

-CERTIFIED a true copy of Bylaw No. 5789 as read a third time.

-100m

-Deputy Manager of Corporate Administration Services CERTIFIED a true copy of Bylaw No. 5789 as adopted.